MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase3.md

     e.
 For your selected group, select **Deny** for the **Read & Execute** and the **Read** permission, and then click **OK** twice.

     f.
 To confirm this configuration is working as expected, try to connect to the licensing.asmx file directly from a browser.
-You should see the following error message, which triggers the client running Office 2019 or Office 2016 to look for the SRV record:
+You should see the following error message, which triggers the client running Office 365 apps or Office 2019 or Office 2016 to look for the SRV record:

     **Error message 401.3: You do not have permissions to view this directory or page using the credentials you supplied (access denied due to Access Control Lists).**

 ## Client reconfiguration by using registry edits

-This method is suitable for all Windows clients and should be used if they do not run Office 2016 but an earlier version.
+This method is suitable for all Windows clients and should be used if they do not run Office 365 apps, or Office 2019. or Office 2016, but instead, an earlier version of Office.
 This method uses two migration scripts to reconfigure AD RMS clients:

 - Migrate-Client.cmd